Parameter estimation from an Ornstein-Uhlenbeck process with measurement noise

-One possible application arising from our analysis is the use of additional artificial noise to improve the fit.
+An unexpected result from our analysis is that adding more thermal noise to the signal will improve the fit under certain conditions.
 We have shown that HMC fails to distinguish between noise and the signal when the multiplicative noise magnitude exceeds that of the thermal noise.
 This issue is significant in averaging experiments such as fMRI, where averaging over a particular area of interest may decrease the amount of thermal noise versus multiplicative noise.
 To address this, it may be possible to add artificial thermal noise to the system, adjusting the noise ratio to a value below one and allowing the removal of multiplicative noise.
 This could be useful in situations where it was previously impossible to remove multiplicative noise and lead to an increase in the accuracy of further analysis.

-\section{Appendix}

-In this section, we collect useful procedures for calculating the different steps in the EM algorithm.
+\subsection{Appendix}